sabbirrahman/ng-restly/README.md

 ## How To

-1. Import ResourceModule into you app's root component.
+1. Import ResourceModule into you app's root module.
 ```typescript
 import { ResourceModule } from '@srlib/ng-resource';